SysKitTeam/docs-spdockit/how-to/spdockit-insights/troubleshooting.md

 * There is a firewall issue preventing the connection.
     - SPDocKit Insights connects to the SPDocKit Insights Agent over HTTP.
 The port configured for the SPDocKit Insights Agent must not be blocked.
 * The agent could have been uninstalled.
-    - you can remove uninstalled agents from the settings available in the bottom left corner.
+    - you can remove uninstalled agents via the settings available in the bottom left corner.
 Select the uninstalled agent and click on the **Remove** button.

 ### Data is not being collected